-During the financial year ended 30 June 2021, the Nomination Committee held 1 meeting with all committee members attended, for reviewing the structure, size and composition including the skills, knowledge and experience of the Board, assessing the independence of the Independent Non-executive Directors, and making recommendations to the Board on the re-election of Directors taking into account their experience and qualifications.
+During the financial year ended 30 June 2022, the Nomination Committee held 1 meeting with all committee members attended, for reviewing the structure, size and composition including the gender, skills, knowledge and experience of the Board, assessing the independence of the Independent Non-executive Directors, and making recommendations to the Board on the re-election of Directors taking into account the candidates' commitment to their respective roles and functions and a range of diversity perspectives, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of service according to the Board Diversity Policy adopted by the Board in August 2013.

-The Board has also adopted a Board Diversity Policy aiming at setting out the approach on diversity of the Board.
+The Board Diversity Policy aims at setting out the approach on diversity of the Board.
 The Company believes that a diversified perspective can be achieved through implementation of the Board Diversity Policy.
 In designing the Board's composition or in recommending candidates for appointment to the Board and re-election of Directors the Nomination Committee will consider a range of diversity perspectives, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of service.
 The ultimate decision will be based on objective criteria, merit and contribution that the selected candidates will bring to the Board having due regard for the benefits of diversity on the Board.
+During the year, the Nomination Committee and the Board have reviewed the implementation and effectiveness of the Board Diversity Policy.
+As at the date of this report, we had three female Directors and five male Directors on the Board, and the Board considered this a balanced gender parity and targets to maintain a level of around 30% of female representation on the Board when considering re-election or succession of Directors.
+The gender ratio (male:female) in the workforce including senior management was approximately 48:52.